Jorge Quiroga: Vice President of Bolivia (1997–2001)

 Quiroga was Minister of Finance in 1992.
 He was elected as Vice President of Bolivia in 1997 running on the Nationalist Democratic Action ticket with former dictator Hugo Banzer.
 At 37, he was the youngest vice president in Bolivia's history.

 President of Bolivia (2001–2002)

-He became President when Banzer resigned because of aggravated health problems (he died a year following his resignation).
-Quiroga assumed office as acting president on 1 July 2001 and was sworn-in on 7 August, to complete Banzer's five-year mandate.
+He became president when Banzer resigned because of aggravated health problems (he died a year following his resignation).
+Quiroga assumed office as acting president on 1 July 2001 and was sworn in on 7 August, to complete Banzer's five-year mandate.
+Quiroga first praised Banzer in his inauguration speech, stating: "With our applause, let's honour the man (...) who left deep footprints in our history.", while acknowleging Bolivia's economic situation at the time.
+He became the first president since 1896 to be inaugurated in Sucre.